-Select the type of panel you're interested in for more information.
+Select the panel you're interested in for more information.

-The terms and conditions applicable to each contract or preferred supplier agreement for works or the supply of goods or services to SA Water are forwarded to the supplier as part of the bid invitation or contract establishment process.
+The terms and conditions for each contract or preferred supplier agreement are forwarded to our suppliers as part of the bid invitation or contract establishment process.

-On or after award of the contract, in most cases a consolidated contract will be provided in electronic form to the supplier.
-Where no specific conditions of contract are identified in the SA Water Purchase Order, then the Standard Terms and Conditions provided below apply to the contract for the supply of the required works, goods or services.
+On or after the award of the contract, in most cases a consolidated contract is provided.
+Where no specific conditions of contract are identified in our purchase order, then our standard terms and conditions as outlined below apply.

-SA Water Corporation makes no guarantees or warranties as to the performance, commercial practices or financial status of these firms or individuals.
-SA Water Corporation does not endorse any of the workmanship, or services offered by the firms or individuals listed.
+We make no guarantees or warranties as to the performance, commercial practices or financial status of these firms or individuals.
+Nor do we endorse any of the workmanship, or services offered by the firms or individuals listed.

-It is strongly recommended that the Person Conducting the Business or Undertaking (PCBU) (Usually the Developer) undertake normal due diligence procedures when selecting a contractor from this list, to ensure that they (The PCBU) can ensure compliance with any and all applicable laws, regulations, best practice and the associated Land Development Agreement requirements including, but not limited to; work Health & safety, technical standards, operational conditions and, or other applicable requirements e.g. ethical conduct.
+It is strongly recommended that the Person Conducting the Business or Undertaking (PCBU) (usually the developer) undertake normal due diligence when selecting a contractor from this list to ensure compliance with applicable laws, regulations, best practice and the associated Land Development Agreement requirements such as work health and safety, technical standards, operational conditions and ethical conduct.

 All of our contractors must meet certain criteria, including accreditation through SA Water's Contractor Management System (CMS).

-If you have full Quality Assurance certification, you also must also do one of two things.
+To be authorised, you must have full Quality Assurance certification, and do one of two things.
 You can either:

-We are not currently seeking additional Contractors for inclusion on the list.
-(Effective September 2017)
+Please note we are not currently seeking additional Contractors for inclusion on the list.
+(Effective September 2018)

-To meet Work Health and Safety (WHS) legislation, SA Water has an online Contractor Management System (CMS) and compliance for all SA Water contractors is mandatory.
+To meet Work Health and Safety (WHS) laws we have an online Contractor Management System (CMS) and compliance for all of our contractors.
+This is mandatory and ensures:

-Contractors must demonstrate they have systems that are compliant with WHS legislation and can work safely alongside us helping to reduce the overall risk of workplace injury.
-To do this, and achieve our value of putting safety above all else the contracting company must answer a series of set questions in order to become a pre-accredited SA Water Contractor.
+Contractors must demonstrate they have systems that are compliant with WHS legislation and can work safely alongside us helping to reduce the overall risk of injury.
+To do this the contracting company must answer a series of questions to become a pre-accredited contractor.

-The CMS also provides an online corporate induction to ensure contractors and subcontractors are aware of SA Water's WHS requirements before arriving at an SA Water work site.
+The CMS also provides an online corporate induction to ensure contractors and subcontractors are aware of our WHS requirements before arriving at a work site.

-This system helps us create a more efficient workplace and a safer working environment for everyone.
+This system helps us create an efficient workplace and a safe working environment for everyone.

-All contractors and subcontractors must show their SA Water Contractor Card before they commence work at a site where SA Water has influence and control.
-The Contractor Card is provided once contractor and subcontractor staff have successfully completed the corporate induction.
+All contractors and subcontractors must show their SA Water Contractor Card before they start work at a site where we have influence and control.
+The SA Water Contractor Card is provided once contractor and subcontractor staff have successfully completed the corporate induction.

 How are contractors selected?

-We select contractors in accordance with our Procurement Policy which includes the following key principles:
+We select contractors in accordance with the following key policy principles: